 Alpha Reliability Coefficients for the Douglas Communication Inventory Subscales

 We next investigated the stability of the Douglas Communication Style Inventory subscales.
 We gave the DCSI to 64 college students to fill out.
 Two weeks later our volunteer participants completed the DCSI once again.
-We conducted correlations of each of the DCSI subscales from time one to time two (see Table 4).
+We conducted correlations of each of the DCSI subscales from Time 1 to Time 2 (see Table 4).

 Test-Retest Reliability Correlation Coefficients